 Until the 19th century, most all Western governments were monarchies.
 Like the Kingdom of Israel, these cultures chose to let earthly kings reign over them.
 These governments often played a key role in the reproduction of new doctrines as rule of law in Western Christianity.
 But sometimes, it was democracy itself that formed new doctrines.
 People let the culture rule their hearts, even Christian people, and doctrines made for itching ears are mistaken as Gospel.

-And I’m not even going to get started no the “Christian Science” movement.
+And I’m not even going to get started on the “Christian Science” movement.